 Differing from the Catholic Church’s teaching that justification is a process that spans a life time and involves faith and cooperation with God’s grace through works, the reformers taught that justification was by grace alone through faith alone in Christ alone.
 It was not seen as a process, but an event.
 This remains the Protestant position today.
 These are opposing views, yet there is only one biblically correct view of justification.
 Which one is it?
-In the spirit of the 499th anniversary of that historic October 31, I invite you to study it out if you have never done so before.
+In the spirit of this anniversary of that historic October 31, I invite you to study it out if you have never done so before.
 It is a great way to grow in the knowledge of God and His word.
 Also, it can be part of being ready to give a defense for the hope that is in you.
 (1 Peter 3:15) We should be able to give a biblical answer to the question how is one justified before God?
 The way of salvation is in the answer.
 Please see Studying the Doctrine of Justification for suggestions on how to approach this work.

 Post Tenebras Lux